ssherwood/spring-boot-jpa/README.md

 ```

 During the startup of the tests, Spring Boot will invoke this file and
 initialize the database.
+Now, if we re-run the test cases, they should

-Now, if we run the test cases, they should succeed with a green bar!
+succeed with a green bar!

 Yeah!

 # Step 11:  What about performance?